monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 order: "1"
 ---

-There are plenty of frameworks that start their tutorials with a example blog-like application.
+There are plenty of frameworks that start their tutorials with an example blog-like application.
 The reason for it is pretty obvious - you get in touch with powerful tools like forms, database layer and templating engine but it is still simple enough so you don't get stuck with `DIC` configuration and other more complex topics.

-Let's get stared, shall we?
+Let's get started, shall we?

 <!--more-->